mil/School/notes/PHIL-4224/Final/Value-of-K.md

         2. Why is knowledge more valuable than true belief?
         3. Why is knowledge more valuable than any subset of its parts?
         4. Why is knowledge more valuable than the value of all of its parts speratly?
     - (1) is the very broad question which is often referred to as the value problem.
-However, (1) typically arises out of our prethoetic conviction that knowledge must be more valuable in some way than true belief.
+However, (1) typically arises out of our pre-thoretic conviction that knowledge must be more valuable in some way than true belief.
 This prehtoetihic idea that knowlege is in fact more valuable than true belief is the topic of the Meno and primarily answered by (2).
 Further, it seems if an adequete answer could be given to (2), (1) would follow since out of the virtue that knowledge is more valuable than true belief, we would understand why knowledge is valuabled: simply, its more valuable than true belief.
 Thus, the main question the value problem is concerned with is that of (2).
     - Another question that arises from the value problem is pointed out by Kvanig in the for of (3).
 The idea that we should be able to explain the value of knowledge in comparison with any subset of its parts.
 For example, why is knowledge more valuable than a justified belief is entailed in this question as is why is knowledge more valuable than justified true belief.
 Additionally, (3) entails, why is knowledge more valuable than justified true belief + some additional criteria.
     - THe fourth question seeks to understand why knowledge is more valuable than the additive value of knowledges parts taken seperatly.
 For example, when we say a bachelor is an unmmaried man, being unmmaried and being a man both have individual value assignment.
 The question (4) is concerned with is why is knowledge itself or the combined value of all of the components of knowledge taken together any more valuable than the indivdual added value of ecah component of knowledge (tradtionally contrued as J+T+B).